nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 [^fn:9]: `org-protocol` intercepts calls from emacsclient to trigger custom actions without external dependencies.
 Only one protocol has to be configured with your external applications or the operating system, to trigger an arbitrary number of custom actions. <https://orgmode.org/worg/org-contrib/org-protocol.html>
 [^fn:10]: `org-jira` facilitates getting content from Jira into org-mode and managing Jira issues from org-mode. <https://github.com/ahungry/org-jira>
 [^fn:11]: `gif-screencast` captures one frame per user action and let's me stay inside Emacs while doing so.
 The project can be found here: <https://gitlab.com/ambrevar/emacs-gif-screencast>
+[^fn:12]: Find org-download here: <https://github.com/abo-abo/org-download>
+[^fn:13]: I edited the elisp to switch from `youtube-dl` to `yt-dlp`.
-[^fn:12]: `org-roam-dynamic-blocks` is not yet packaged, but you can find it here <https://github.com/chrisbarrett/nursery/blob/main/lisp/org-roam-dblocks.el>.
+[^fn:14]: `org-roam-dynamic-blocks` is not yet packaged, but you can find it here <https://github.com/chrisbarrett/nursery/blob/main/lisp/org-roam-dblocks.el>.
 Perhaps someday it will become part of Org-roam <https://github.com/org-roam/org-roam/issues/2251>